Chapter 2: Sqoop Architecture

 When Sqoop starts functioning, only mapper job will run and reducer is not required.
 Here is a detailed view of Sqoop architecture with mapper-

 Sqoop provides command line interface to the end users and can also be accessed using Java API.
-Here only Map phase will run and reduce is not required because the complete import and export process doesn’t require any aggregation and so there is no need of reducers in Sqoop.
+Here only Map phase will run and reduce is not required because the complete import and export process doesn’t require any aggregation and so there is no need for reducers in Sqoop.

 There are mainly a couple of functions those Sqoop mainly do-